-Estimated reading time: 2 minutes
+Estimated reading time: 3 minutes

 docker compose command

 Your feedback is important to us.
 Let us know your feedback on the new ‘compose’ command by creating an issue in the Compose-CLI GitHub repository.

 Context of Docker Compose evolution

 Introduction of the Compose specification makes a clean distinction between the Compose YAML file model and the

 docker-compose implementation.
 Making this change has enabled a number of enhancements, including adding the

 compose command directly into the Docker CLI, being able to “up” a Compose application on cloud platforms by simply switching the Docker context, and launching of Amazon ECS and Microsoft ACI.
 As the Compose specification evolves, new features land faster in the Docker CLI.

 While docker-compose is still supported and maintained, Compose V2 implementation relies directly on the compose-go bindings which are maintained as part of the specification.
 This allows us to include community proposals, experimental implementations by the Docker CLI and/or Engine, and deliver features faster to users.
 Compose V2 also supports some of the newer additions to the Compose specification, such as profiles and GPU devices.